Manage web access by using Edge for iOS and Android with Microsoft Intune

 Use Edge for iOS and Android to access managed app logs

 Users with Edge for iOS and Android installed on their iOS or Android device can view the management status of all Microsoft published apps.
 They can send logs for troubleshooting their managed iOS or Android apps by using the following steps:

 - Open Edge for iOS and Android on your device.

 about:intunehelpin the address box.

-- Microsoft Edge launches troubleshooting mode.
+- Edge for iOS and Android launches troubleshooting mode.

 For a list of the settings stored in the app logs, see Review app protection logs in the Managed Browser.